 Septic Drain Field

-How does a septic tank system work?
+How does your septic tank work?

 Wastewater enters the first chamber of the tank, allowing solids to settle and liquid to float.
 The settled solids naturally break down which reduces the volume of solid waste over time.
 The liquid component moves to the second chamber, where further settlement takes place.
 The excess liquid, now in a relatively clear condition, then drains into the septic drain field.